-Upon arrival into the BVI it is mandatory for everyone to quarantine for 4-days and to complete two negative Covid-19 tests (One test taken upon arrival and one test taken on day 4).
+Unvaccinated travelers will be required to complete a 7-day quarantine and to complete two negative Covid-19 tests (One test taken upon arrival and one test taken at a later date).
 All visitors will be asked to activate a tracking system on their phones and where a wristband monitoring device.
-During the 4-days of quarantine you can sail around to designated anchorages, one being Little Harbour on Peter Island where you can swim with turtles, snorkel and lay out in the sun in crystal clear water.
-This 4-day quarantine is completely different when on-board a Yacht.
+During the 7-days of quarantine, you can sail around to designated anchorages, one being Little Harbour on Peter Island where you can swim with turtles, snorkel and lay out in the sun in crystal clear water.
+This 7-day quarantine is completely different when on-board a Yacht.
 You are able to enjoy almost all aspects of your chartered yacht vacation.
-On day 5 after receiving all negative tests, your Captain can take you ashore to some of your favourite beach bars and desired destinations.
 There is a $175 per-person fee upon arrival and this covers both Covid-19 tests, the rented tracking bracelet, and mobile app.
 All these protocols taken by the government are to protect you and those who live in the BVI.
 Please see the Official Protocols chart below for more information.

-For more information about the BVI reopening clink here.
-You will find information about how to get to the BVI, the BVI Gateway Certificate, Covid-19 Travel Insurance, and other important information.
+For the latest information about the BVI reopening link here.
+You will find more information about how to get to the BVI, the BVI Gateway Certificate, Covid-19 Travel Insurance, and other important information.